Image management with CKEditor 5

 The SaaS version of CKBox uses Amazon S3 for image storage and serves assets via secure CDN powered by AWS.
 In contrast, CKBox on-premises (available as a Docker image) allows you to choose where to store your images.
 You can use AWS, Azure, Google Cloud, your own data center, or any other storage solution – and choose from a range of data storage types.
 CKBox on-premises can integrate with your chosen CDN, but you will have to handle the setup process.

-CKFinder* is our first iteration image upload and management platform, with a built-in image editor.
-It was released before CKBox – to learn more about the key differences between the two, read our comparison guide.
+• CKFinder: CKFinde is our first iteration image upload and management platform, with a built-in image editor.
+It was released before CKBox.
+To learn more about the key differences between the two, read our comparison guide.

 Once you’ve made your decision on image storage, you can finally get down to adding and managing images in your document.

-First things first: you need to add your image into your content.
+Adding images into your content is intuitive and easy.
 CKEditor supports a range of different ways to insert images:

-If the image is on the internet, you can paste its URL into the editor directly (or into the “insert image via URL” dialog).
+• Insert via URL: Another option is to paste its URL into the editor directly (or into the “insert image via URL” feature.).

 Images in CKEditor 5 can be treated as one of two different page elements: